caleb-allen/VimBindings.jl/README.md

 # Feedback

 VimBindings.jl is early in development and likely has bugs!
 Issues with bug reports or general feedback is welcome.

+Is your favorite vim binding missing?
+Open an issue with the tag "keybind request" to let me know!